gaogaotiantian/viztracer/docs/source/remote_attach.rst

 the process once and forever, and only attach VizTracer when you want to trace it.
 The process will run normally without performance hit when you are not attaching VizTracer.

-*This feature does not support Windows*
+**This feature does not support Windows**

 To attach to the process and trace it, you have two ways:

-1. You can attach to an arbitrary Python process, as long as viztracer is importable in that process
+1. You can attach to an arbitrary Python process, as long as ``viztracer`` is importable in that process
 2. You can attach to a Python process that already installed VizTracer

-The first way is more flexible - it will inject code into the process to load `viztracer`.
-You can even pass arguments from `viztracer` command line.
+The **first** way is more flexible - it will inject code into the process to load ``viztracer``.
+You can even pass arguments from ``viztracer`` command line.

 .. code-block::

     viztracer --attach <pid> -o result.json

-** viztracer has to be importable in the attaching process otherwise it will raise an exception ** ** gdb is required on Linux, and lldb is required on MacOS **
+**viztracer has to be importable in the attached process otherwise it will raise an exception**

+This means, you need to install ``viztracer`` in the environment(venv, pyenv etc.) of the attached process.
+You don't have to use the ``viztracer`` from the same environment to attach though.

+**gdb is required on Linux, and lldb is required on MacOS**

+Notice that, if there is already a globally registered ``VizTracer`` object in the attached process, that object will be used for tracing.
+If it's already running, then attaching won't do anything.
-All the arguments will be sent to the attached process to instantiate a `VizTracer` object.
+Otherwise all the arguments will be sent to the attached process to instantiate a ``VizTracer`` object.

 By default, you need to Ctrl+C out of viztracer to save the report.
 Be aware that it is the attached process rather than attaching process(viztracer) that is saving the report,